upgini/upgini/README.md

 [![Gitter Сommunity](https://img.shields.io/badge/gitter-@upgini-teal.svg?logo=gitter)](https://gitter.im/upgini/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) -->
 ## ❔ Overview

 **Upgini** is an intelligent data search engine with a Python library that helps you find and add relevant features to your ML pipeline from hundreds of public, community, and premium external data sources.
-Under the hood, Upgini automatically optimizes all connected data sources by [generating an optimal set of machine ML features from the source data using large language models (LLMs), GraphNNs and recurrent neural networks (RNNs)](https://upgini.com/#optimized_external_data).
+Under the hood, Upgini automatically optimizes all connected data sources by [generating an optimal set of machine ML features using large language models (LLMs), GraphNNs and recurrent neural networks (RNNs)](https://upgini.com/#optimized_external_data).

 **Motivation:** for most supervised ML models external data & features boost accuracy significantly better than any hyperparameters tuning.
 But lack of automated and time-efficient enrichment tools for external data blocks massive adoption of external features in ML pipelines.
 We want radically simplify features search and enrichment to make external data a standard approach.
 Like a hyperparameter tuning for machine learning nowadays.